nwchemgit/nwchem-wiki/index.md

 # NWChem: Open Source High-Performance Computational Chemistry

-The NWChem  software provides
-computational chemistry tools that can accurately tackle complex scientific  problems.
+The NWChem software provides computational chemistry tools that can accurately tackle complex scientific problems.
-The software has been develop to efficiently use the aggregate resources available either on supercomputers or computer clusters.
+The software has been develop to efficiently use the aggregate resources available on supercomputers or computer clusters.

 NWChem can handle:
 <img align="right" alt="" width="72" height="175" src="mol1andmol2.webp" />